durantschoon/dot_files/README.md

 ### Windows

+Remember to set fonts in terminal programs for your agnoster glyphs:
+* ConEmu > (hamburger menu in top right) > Settings > General > Fonts > Main Console Font : set to one fo the meslos, like **Meslo LG S DZ for Powerline**

 *In current tests, seems to be working mostly as is with Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install))... but I'm still debugging this...*